MicrosoftEdge/WebView2Feedback/specs/APIReview_BackgroundColor.md

 # Description
-The `BackgroundColor` property allows users to set the color that shows before WebView loads any web content - the default is white.
+The `BackgroundColor` property allows developers to set the color that shows before WebView loads any web content - the default is white.
 This API uses the `CoreWebView2Color` value which is used to specify an RGBA color.
-Important to note is the A value which allows users to set transparency.
+Important to note is the A value which allows developers to set transparency.
 Semi-transparent colors are not currently supported, but the work is pending.
 The `BackgroundColor` property enables a seamless UI experience.
 Developers can choose a color to show between loading pages that matches the scheme of the hosting application.
 Or do away with the color entirely and just show the hosting app's content.

 # Examples
 The fields of CoreWebView2Color can be set with plain old integer values between 0 and 255.
 In the following example, we see the app reading color values from a COLORREF (which are integers under the covers) into a CoreWebView2Color.
 It then sets the CoreWebView2Color.A value to 0 or 255.
 Once the CoreWebView2Color value is filled out, it is passed to the controller's put_BackgroundColor API.